AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

     - 1a2.
 User re-enters the command.<br>
       Steps 1a1-1a2 repeat until the command is entered correctly.<br>
       Use case resumes at step 2.
+- **1b.** No clients were found to have sessions on given day.
+    - 1b1.
+FitFlow tells the User that the schedule for the given day is empty.<br>
+      Use case ends.

 ---